-While professional drivers share the road with many travelers, other drivers do not always consider the risks these lone workers face.
+Professional drivers are a unique class of lone workers.
+Although they may be alone in their vehicles, they share the road with plenty of other drivers — many of whom do not always consider the risks these lone workers face.

 Here we explore some of the most dangerous driving scenarios facing your employees and how you can ensure their safety, regardless of location.